mal-lang/mal-simulator/README.md

   -h, --help            show this help message and exit -o OUTPUT_ATTACK_GRAPH, --output-attack-graph OUTPUT_ATTACK_GRAPH
-                        If set to a path, attack graph will be dumped there
+                        If set to a path, attack graph will be dumped there -s SEED, --seed SEED  If set to a seed, simulator will use it as setting
 ```

-This will create an attack graph using the configuration in the scenarios file, apply the rewards, add the attacker and run the simulation with the attacker.
+This will create an attack graph using the configuration in the scenarios file, apply the rewards, register the agents and run the simulation.
-Currently having more than one attacker in the scenario file will have no effect to how the simulation is run, it will only run the first one as an agent.

 ## Running the simulator without the CLI